agoose77/cppyy-build-container/README.md

 # cppyy Build Container

+This repo contains:
-This repo contains a Dockerfile for building cppyy on Ubuntu.
-It also provides a build script to build cppyy on a manylinux image.
+1. a Dockerfile for building cppyy on Ubuntu.
+2. a build script for building cppyy on a manylinux image, and associated trivial `Runtime.Dockerfile` to embed these in an OCI archive.

+It's convenient to use the cppyy wheels in an existing container / CI system, rather than run the `Dockerfile` derived container.
+As such, a manylinux-container aware build-script can be used to generate manylinux compatible wheels, which are then bundled into an OCI image using `Runtime.Docker`.

 ## Manylinux Build
 ```bash